Lezmond Mitchell: Controversies

-The execution was controversial, as the Navajo Nation tribe he was a part of openly opposed of having Mitchell executed.
+The execution was controversial, as the Navajo Nation tribe he was a part of openly opposed to having Mitchell executed.
 Mitchell's attorneys attacked the U.S. government's decision to execute him in a public statement and accused them of injustice against Native Americans;

 "Mr. Mitchell's execution represents a gross insult to the sovereignty of Navajo Nation, whose leaders had personally called on the President to commute his sentence to life without the possibility of release.
 The very fact that he faced execution despite the tribe's opposition to a death sentence for him reflected the government's disdain to tribal sovereignty".

 They also brought up that, under federal law, Native American tribes can decide whether they want their citizens subjected to the death penalty and Navajo Nation opposed the death penalty; however, since Mitchell was convicted under federal law of carjacking (which is a federal crime no matter who committed it), this made the tribe unable to interfere.
 The family of Slim and Lee supported the execution and stated it brought them closure.
 Lee's father, Daniel, said that no matter how much Navajo Nation objects, they do not represent him:

 "He took my daughter away, and no remorse or anything like that.
 The Navajo Nation president, the council, they don't speak for me.
 I speak for myself and for my daughter."